 Here’s how mornings usually tend to go in my apartment:

--First, my daughter climbs into bed with me around 6:30 and wakes me up by stealing my pillow.
+-First, my daughter climbs into bed with my husband and I and wakes me up by stealing my pillow.

 -Breakfast for the kids.
-I wash any dishes left from last night, pack lunches (and curse myself for not doing this the night before).
+I wash any dishes left from last night, pack lunches if needed.
 NPR on the radio, toys scattered across the living room that I JUST PICKED UP LAST NIGHT.

--Fight with my daughter that she can’t wear a bathing suit out of the house because it’s January.
+-Fight with my daughter that she can’t wear a bikini and a skirt to school today.

 -Send the kids into my bedroom to say goodbye to their sleeping Daddy (who likely got home from work around midnight).

--Zip coats, secure hats, tie shoes, switch out mittens when my son uses the first pair to wipe his runny nose.
+-Zip coats, pop lunches in backpacks, tie shoes, switch out a shirt when my son uses the sleeve to wipe his runny nose.

 -Pop the 18-month old up onto my back in the baby carrier, tell my daughter for the thousandth time that no, she can’t bring a tub of Legos to the nanny’s house.